jgvfwstone/ArtificialIntelligenceEngines/README.md

 # Artificial Intelligence Engines

-NOTE: THIS IS A DRAFT.
+**NOTE: THIS WHOLE REPOSITORY IS A DRAFT, which will be completed before the book is published.**

 Computer code collated from various sources for use with the book: